tagion/tagion/bdd/tagion/testbench/network/Multipleclients_server_connections.md

 This test setup an multiple-clients to server module and test the communication between the clients and server.

-Scenario: A server module with capable to service multi client should be test
+Scenario: A server module which should be capable of servicing multiple clients

 Given the server should been stated

-Given multiple clients should been stated and connected to the server
+Given multiple clients should been stated and connected to the server in sequence

+Given multiple clients should been started at the same time (in parallel).

 When the clients should send and receive verified data